 The audience will witness the first part of the play, which takes between approximately 30 minutes and one hour, depending on the play chosen.
 During this they should be listening and looking for clues whilst making notes.
 The clues will relate to a person/persons involved in the murder, motive and opportunity.
 N.B.
 In the event of more than one table getting the answer correct, the table with the most correct clues will be deemed to be the winners.

 There will be a break of approximately one hour in which food will be served.
-IT IS RECOMMENDED THAT ACTORS HAVE NOTHING WHATSOEVER TO DO WITH THIS SIDE OF THINGS!
+You may decide that the actors will have nothing to do with this, or you may adopt a format which allows the actors to be interviewed by the members of the audience.
+If you adopt the latter approach, you should make sure that your actors are clear as to what they can, and cannot, say.
 During this interval the audience will be invited to complete their solution sheets and the quiz, if you choose to use a quiz.

-After the Murder Mystery Solution Sheets have been collected, the second half will commence, after which the winners will be revealed.
+After the Murder Mystery Solution Sheets have been collected, the second half of the play will commence, after which the winners will be revealed.

 8.05 pm: The play begins.

 8.50 pm: The first half of the play ends and the interval starts.
 Food is served and the audience completes its Murder Mystery Solution Sheets in table teams.

 9.40 pm: The audience is warned that the Murder Mystery Solution Sheets are to be collected and the process begins.
 N.B.
 The quiz answers are NOT to be collected in at this stage.
 A person designated by the acting group will decide which tables have won, but the audience will not be told.

 9.50 pm: The second half of the play, ‘denouement’ is enacted.

 10.05 pm: The play ends, the winning table announced, and the prizes given out (The awarding of prizes is your decision, but, in general, an audience likes to have some kind of ‘incentive.’)